-The Clean Air Act of 1990 (CAA) identifies the actions states and MPOs/RPOs must take to reduce emissions from onroad mobile sources in nonattainment or maintenance areas.
+The Clean Air Act of 1990 (CAA) identifies the actions states and MPOs/RPOs must take to reduce emissions from on-road mobile sources in nonattainment or maintenance areas.
 In addition, regionally significant projects identified in the LRTP should be in sufficient detail to develop cost estimates, including a design concept and design scope description, of all existing and proposed transportation facilities regardless of the funding source in nonattainment and maintenance areas for conformity determinations under the EPA's transportation conformity rule.
 "Nonattainment" areas are geographic areas that do not meet the federal air quality standards, and maintenance areas are areas that formerly violated but currently meet the federal air quality standards.
 In nonattainment and maintenance areas for transportation-related pollutants, FHWA and FTA as well as the MPO or RPO must make a conformity determination on any new or revised plan (TIP, LRTP) in accordance with the CAA and Environmental Protection Agency (EPA) conformity regulations.
 The conformity process intends to make certain that regions do not undertake projects that are inconsistent with state obligations to meet National Ambient Air Quality Standards (NAAQS).
-Regions where plans do not meet conformity requirements risk the loss or disruption of federal transportation funding.
+Regions where plans do not meet conformity requirements risk the loss or disruption of federal transportation funding4.

 If no violations of air quality standards have been found, the area is considered to be in compliance or "attainment" with federal air quality standards.
-The LLTS MPO region is considered to be in compliance, or an attainment area.
-Accordingly, there is no air quality conformity analysis or determination required for the LLTS MPO's Transportation Improvement Program or Long-Range Transportation Plan.
+Lackawanna and Luzerne Counties are classified as orphan maintenance areas for the 1997 8-hour ozone NAAQS.
+Under this status, the LLTS MPO is required to include an air quality conformity determination for any regionally significant projects in the region as well as the TIP and LRTP in coordination with the Interagency Coordination Group (ICG).

-&lt;sup>3 Developing Regional Long-Range Plans Resource Guide for Pennsylvania Planning Partners, Pub.
+3 Developing Regional Long-Range Plans Resource Guide for Pennsylvania Planning Partners, Pub.
 575 (February 2023)

-&lt;sup>4 Developing Regional Long-Range Plans Resource Guide for Pennsylvania Planning Partners, Pub.
+4 Developing Regional Long-Range Plans Resource Guide for Pennsylvania Planning Partners, Pub.
 575 (February 2023)